Sandcastles Children's Museum Presents Special Weekly Activities

 Unless otherwise noted, special activities are free with regular museum admission and go on for the entirety of open hours.

-- - Friday, November 23rd, 11am-12pm - Music with Adam Knudsen on the Ludrock Soundstage
+- Saturday, March 23rd, 11am-12pm - Live music with Adam Knudsen on the Ludrock Soundstage

 Sandcastles Children's Museum has been in operation since 2006, and first began as a "summer sampler museum."
 Visitation to the Museum has grown from 1,500 its first year to more than 20,000 annually since 2011.
 They first occupied a small building on South James Street, then moved to a larger facility four times bigger on West Ludington Avenue.